Emergency E-learning Day

 How you can find out if schools are closed:

 On days when the weather is bad, please check our website.
-If Glenbard schools are closed, you will see a notice in the newsfeed on our site.
-Also, we will post a notice at facebook.com/GlenbardDistrict87 and twitter.com/GlenbardDist87.
+If Glenbard schools are closed, we will communicate the decision via our websites, Glenbard News e-newsletter, automated call, social media and local news outlets.
 Also, you may check the Emergency Closing Center or tune in to any local radio or television station for information about school closings.

 Is transportation provided when schools are closed because of weather?